dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

   children: []
 ```

-Make sure your environment variables are properly set before loading this file into Backstage.
+Make sure your environment variables are properly set before trying to log-in into Backstage.

 ### Step 4.2 : Creating first static software catalog entry for Confluent Cloud